 Take for example filing an insurance claim: the process can be started online but often times it cannot be completed without getting in touch with an agent.
 Device continuity – starting the claim on a mobile device and continuing seamlessly on tablet or PC – is also challenging for many organizations.
 Competitors have seized on this opportunity to steal customers by providing easy ways to sign up and submit claims digitally.

 Virtually all existing business processes, regardless of industry, from applying for a loan, maintaining policies to billing and correspondence can be transferred in the digital domain with important benefits for both your company and your customers.

-As an Operations or IT leader, your reputation can increase or decrease according with the impact on your company’s bottom line:
+As an Operations or IT leader, your reputation can increase or decrease according to the impact on your company’s bottom line:

-Moving away from in-person or phone interactions can reduce costs while providing better quality of service.
+Moving away from in-person or phone interactions can reduce costs while providing a better quality of service.